thisleejones/dicfix/README.md

 -   `--placeholder <string>`: Overrides the `placeholder` text for the current run.
 -   `--placeholder-color <color>`: Overrides the `placeholderColor` for the current run.
 -   `--dictation-key <key>`: Overrides the `dictationKey` from `settings.json`.
+-   `--dictation-key-mods <modifiers>`: Overrides the modifier keys for the dictation hotkey.
+Modifiers are pipe-separated, e.g., `"Command|Shift"`.
+-   `--dictation-key-delay <duration>`: Overrides the delay before the dictation hotkey is triggered.
+The duration can be in milliseconds (`100ms`) or seconds (`0.5s`).
+If no unit is provided, milliseconds are assumed.

 ### Supported Keycodes